apache/sedona/docs/api/sql/Visualization_SedonaPyDeck.md

 The parameter `elevation_col` can be given a numeric or a string value (containing the column with/without operations on it) to set a 3D elevation to the plotted polygons if any.

-Optionally, parameters `initial_view_state`, `map_style`, `map_provider` can be passed to configure the map as per user's liking.
+Optionally, parameters `initial_view_state`, `map_style`, `map_provider`, `api_keys` can be passed to configure the map as per user's liking.
-More details on the parameters and their default values can be found on the pydeck website.
+More details on the parameters and their default values can be found on the PyDeck website.

 ### **Scatterplot**